Commercial delivery vans in a row.

 How can you avoid making claims on your commercial auto policy?

 The fewer commercial auto insurance claims your business makes, the less your insurance premiums cost.
-You should aim to minimize risks to avoid claims and keep your premium low.

 A good risk management strategy to reduce commercial auto claims includes: